kichwacoders/katacoda-scenarios/january-jshell/intro.md

-# In this scenario we will look into how to create an array using eclipse January.
+# In this scenario we will look into how to create an array using Eclipse January.

 ## What is January?